Quantitative approximate definable choices: Abstract

 \section{Abstract}

-A \emph{definable choice} is a semialgebraic selection of one point in every fiber of the projection of a semialgebraic set.
+In semialgebraic geometry, projections play a prominent role.
+A \emph{definable choice} is a semialgebraic selection of one point in every fiber of a projection.
 Definable choices exist by semialgebraic triviality, but their complexity depends exponentially on the number of variables.
-By allowing the selection to be approximate (in the Hausdorff sense), we quantitatively improve this result.
-In particular, we construct an approximate selection with degree that is linear in the complexity of the original set, and independent on the number of variables.
+By allowing the selection to be approximate (in the Hausdorff sense), we improve on this result.
+In particular, we construct an approximate selection whose degree is linear in the complexity of the projection and does not depend on the number of variables.
 This work is motivated by infinite--dimensional applications, in particular to the Sard conjecture in sub-Riemannian geometry.
 To prove these results, we develop a general quantitative theory for Hausdorff approximations in semialgebraic geometry, which has independent interest.